MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet05.md

 **Axle**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi01Axle.pdf">Semi Axle</a>.
+Watch the [video](https://www.youtube.com/watch?v=m5asf7VR_Zo&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=40) where I create the part and drawing.

 **Exhaust**

 Note: As of 10/22/2020 the exhaust is too short.
 Should be at least an inch longer, maybe two.
 Will be updated later.

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi02Exhaust.pdf">Semi Exhaust</a>.
+Watch the [video](https://www.youtube.com/watch?v=kMRFspiySoU&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=41) where I create the part and drawing.

 **Base**

 Note: As of 10/22/2020 the base is missing some holes.
 These will be added at a later time.

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi03Base.pdf">Semi Base</a>.
+Watch the [video](https://www.youtube.com/watch?v=Od5DDmbjdII&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=42) where I create the part and drawing.

 **Cab**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi04Cab.pdf">Semi Cab</a>.
+Watch the [video](https://www.youtube.com/watch?v=rF1or-MBrTk&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=43) where I create the part and drawing.

 **Hood**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi05Hood.pdf">Semi Hood</a>.
+Watch the [video](https://www.youtube.com/watch?v=i1LEXE3faHg&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=44) where I create the part and drawing.

 **Bottom**